 | Age / moisture | Fresh, clean chip under a few weeks old | Old, contaminated, or already cracked out |

 If any one of those crosses the line, replacement is usually the right call.
-If all four stay on the repair side, you're done in under an hour at C$70.
+If all four stay on the repair side, you're done in under an hour at $50.

 Why repair is almost always the better option (when it's available)

 Safety of the factory seal.
 Your original windshield was bonded at the factory with a urethane that has years of cure behind it.
-Every replacement — no matter how good the installer — relies on a fresh adhesive bond that only reaches full strength after hours of cure time.
+Every replacement relies on a fresh adhesive bond that only reaches full strength after hours of cure time.
 A good repair keeps the factory bond intact.

 ADAS and sensor recalibration.
-Almost every vehicle sold in Canada since 2020 has driver-assist cameras mounted near the rearview mirror — lane keeping, forward collision warning, automatic emergency braking.
-Any windshield replacement requires a camera recalibration, which adds $150–300 to the bill and can take 1–2 hours on top of the install.
+Almost every vehicle sold in Canada since 2020 has driver-assist cameras mounted near the rearview mirror.
+Any windshield replacement requires a camera recalibration, which adds $150–300 to the bill.
 A repair doesn't touch the sensor bracket.

 Time.
 Repair is 20–30 minutes and you drive away.
-Replacement is 60–90 minutes of install, 1–24 hours of adhesive cure before you can safely drive, and possibly another appointment at a dealer for ADAS recalibration.
-That's the difference between lunch and a lost day.
+Replacement is 60–90 minutes of install, 1–24 hours of adhesive cure, and possibly another appointment at a dealer for ADAS recalibration.

 The cost picture in Calgary